Navigating through Code with the Debugger

 If the function is overloaded or is in multiple namespace, you can choose the functions that you want in the Choose Breakpoints dialog box.

-After you break into the debugger, you can move the execution point to set the next statement of code to be executed.
+While the debugger is paused, you can move the instruction pointer to set the next statement of code to be executed.
 A yellow arrowhead in the margin of a source or Disassembly window marks the location of the next statement to be executed.
 By moving this arrowhead, you can skip over a portion of code or return to a line previously executed.
 You can use this for situations such as skipping a section of code that contains a known bug.

 To set the next statement to execute, use one of these procedures: